 Applications for admission to summer and in-service institutes should be made directly to the director of that particular institute.
 For institutes that require graduate-level courses, students admitted to the institute will be admitted to the Graduate School as non-degree students according to the procedures discussed in this section.

 Students enrolled as degree-seeking candidates at other graduate schools who wish to enroll for a single semester at UMBC, and who intend thereafter to return to the graduate school in which they are enrolled, may be admitted with a non-degree graduate status as visiting students.
 In addition to the application materials described below, visiting students must provide written certification from their respective graduate dean that they are in good academic standing.
 This certification must accompany the application form.

 Other Admission Programs

-UMBCís Division of Professional Education and Training and the UMBC Training Centers also offers a wide range of credit and noncredit courses for professionals interested in upgrading skills and professional development.
-For more information, contact the Division of Professional Education and Training (410-455-2336 or continuinged.umbc.edu) or the Training Center (443-543-5400 or www.umbc.edu/trainctr)
+UMBCís Division of Professional Studies and the UMBC Training Centers also offers a wide range of credit and noncredit courses for professionals interested in upgrading skills and professional development.
+For more information, contact the Division of Professional Studies (410-455-2336 or www.umbc.edu/dps) or the Training Centers (443-692-6600 or http://www.umbctraining.com/)